-As part of our ongoing commitment to protecting the health of Waterford’s residents and environment, the Environmental Council of Waterford (ECW) has launched a community-based Air Quality Monitoring Network.
+As part of our ongoing commitment to protecting the health of Waterford’s residents and environment, the Environmental Council of Waterford (ECW) has launched a local Air Quality Monitoring Network.
 This initiative empowers our community with real-time, local air quality information to help everyone make informed decisions about outdoor activities and personal health.

 This network allows us to: